 - Changing the nature of the business

-- Altering the Articles of Association
+- Altering the articles of association

-The role of a director
+The role of company directors

 To be a director, you must be at least 16 years old.
-You cannot be a director if you are an undischarged bankrupt, the auditor of the company, or a disqualified director of another company.
+However, you cannot be a director if you are an undischarged bankrupt, the auditor of the company, or a disqualified director of another company.
 It is also possible for a corporate body, such as a limited company, the be the director of another company.

 What does a director do?

-- Registering for Corporation Tax and VAT
+- Registering the company for Corporation Tax and VAT

 - Preparing annual accounts and tax returns